 Businesses who choose to have a tagline associated with their company, product or service have a significant advantage over their competitors.
 A good tagline makes a good first impression.
 A great tagline makes it easier for customers to understand what your business does and how it differentiates itself from the competition.
 Compelling and memorable taglines take it one step further and make an emotional connection with customers so they’ll think positively about why they should use your company’s products or services.

-Having a tagline allows your company to emphasize a benefit or one of its key points of differentiation at-a-glance.
-When a company name is not intuitive, customers will form their own opinions and you lose control of your brand image.
-A tagline allows you to help shape the perceptions of your company before customers begin to interact with you.
+Having a tagline allows your company to explain a benefit or one of its key points of differentiation at-a-glance.
+When a company name is not intuitive, customer’s will form their own opinions and you lose control of your brand image.
+A tagline allows you to help shape the perceptions of your company before customer’s begin to interact with you.